A cluttered bedroom is such an energy leak.

 Bedroom organization does not need to happen all at once.
 You can start with one nightstand, one drawer, or one under bed bin and still feel a difference this week.

-As you layer in a few of these ideas and bring in storage pieces that actually work for your life, the room turns into a space that supports your routines instead of fighting them.
+As you layer in a few of these ideas and bring in storage pieces that actually work for your life, the room will turn into a space that supports your routines not fight them.